-&lt;sup>174 Cal.
+173 Cal.
 Civ.
 Code 1798.140(t)(1).

-&lt;sup>175 The DMV requires its permit-holders to maintain a communication link between the vehicle and the remote operator to obtain information on the vehicle's location and to allow two-way communication between the passenger and the remote operator.
-The CPUC adds the additional requirement that companies must record (but not share) all communications between the passenger and the remote operator.
+174 The DMV requires its permit-holders to maintain a communication link between the vehicle and the remote operator to obtain information on the vehicle's location and to allow two-way communication between the passenger and the remote operator.
+The CPUC adds the additional two-way communication link.
+They request to know the number of times the communication link was used, the reason it was used, and how the incident (if any) was resolved.175